-It is now officially summer, school is out and Smith Mountain Lake is literally swimming with fun in the sun.
-Most of the plans we look forward to making for summer vacations and weekends off during warm months, involve some exposure to the sun.
-What would the world be like if we had to stay indoors all the time and not have have any contact with the suns rays.
-Sounds horrible right?
-The sun is obviously a good and important part of God’s design for the cycle of life.
+It is now officially summer, school is out and Smith Mountain Lake is swimming with fun in the sun.
+Most of the plans we look forward to making for summer vacations and weekends off during warm months involve some exposure to the sun.
+What would the world be like if we had to stay indoors all the time and not have any contact with the sun’s rays?
+Sounds horrible, right?
+The sun is a good and important part of God’s design for the cycle of life.

-However, mankind in it’s greed, has damaged the ozone layer, a layer of the atmosphere that was meant to protect us from damaging exposure to the sun’s ultraviolet rays.
-Free radical chemical catalysts released through use of aerosols, vehicle exhaust, etc. have caused a depletion in the ozone layer.
+However, mankind in its greed has damaged the ozone layer, a layer of the atmosphere that was meant to protect us from damaging exposure to the sun’s ultraviolet rays.
+Free radical chemical catalysts released through the use of aerosols, vehicle exhaust, etc., have caused a depletion in the ozone layer.
 Wikipedia says this:

-In recent years, the incidence and severity of sunburn has increased worldwide, especially in the southern hemisphere, because of damage to the ozone layer.
-Ozone depletion and the seasonal ozone hole has led to dangerously high levels of UV radiation.
-Incidence of skin cancer in Queensland, Australia has risen to 75 percent among those over 64 years of age by about 1990, presumably due to thinning of the ozone layer.
+In recent years, the incidence and severity of sunburn have increased worldwide, especially in the southern hemisphere, because of damage to the ozone layer.
+Ozone depletion and the seasonal ozone hole have led to dangerously high levels of UV radiation.
+The incidence of skin cancer in Queensland, Australia has risen to 75 percent among those over 64 years of age by about 1990, presumably due to thinning of the ozone layer.

-According to the experts It is difficult to determine exactly how much sun exposure is healthy for everyone, because the amount of sun needed for a person to synthesize enough vitamin D varies from person to person.
-Damage or good is done according to the season, the latitude (closeness to the sun), time of day and skin coloring.
-Each of these things affect the amount of UV that reaches and is absorbed by a persons skin.
+According to the experts, It is difficult to determine exactly how much sun exposure is healthy for everyone because the amount of sun needed for a person to synthesize enough vitamin D varies from person to person.
+Damage or good is done according to the season, the latitude (closeness to the sun), time of day, and skin coloring.
+Each of these things affects the amount of UV that reaches and is absorbed by a person’s skin.